-Saint Michael is streaming services every Sunday - check out all the details here!
+Saint Michael offers in-person and streamed services every Sunday - check out all the details here!

 Saint Michael and All Angels offers many unique opportunities for worship all seven days of the week.
 The majority of our seven Sunday services are accompanied by beautiful music from talented musicians.
 Special worship moments occur throughout the year and are not to be missed.
 We invite you to come see what we're all about!
 Learn more about worship at Saint Michael below.

 We are currently offering three Sunday and three weekday services.
 All services meet in-person, but two of our Sunday services are also streamed live.
 Our fall (expanded) worship schedule begins August 8!Read More »

 7:30 a.m.
 Traditional Worship, Rite I (Saint Michael Chapel)